 Cons

-The insole has a tendency to slide
+The insole tends to slide

-Higher heel which may challenge dead lifters
+Higher heel which may challenge deadlifts